Trump's impeachment in Ukraine obscures war, risks GOP response - ExBulletin

 Democrats are strongly criticizing Republicans over the impeachment verdict.

-Every Republican who voted for Donald Trump’s geopolitical shakedown and blackmailed Volodymyr Zelensky and the Ukrainian people should be ashamed of themselves, Rep. Hakeem Jeffries (DN.Y.) said because the consequences of the actions of Donald Trump was then understood by us. , and now the world understands.
+Every Republican who voted for Donald Trump’s geopolitical shakedown and blackmailed Volodymyr Zelenskky and the Ukrainian people should be ashamed of themselves, said Rep. Hakeem Jeffries, DN.Y., because the consequences of the actions of Donald Trump was then understood by us. , and now the world understands.

 Sources